 The poll also has breakdowns for individual GLA constituencies, but as the samples sizes in each of them are so small the figures mean very little.
 (The random sampling margin of error alone on each constituency figure is around +/- 10%.)

 However, what this poll does throw up is how close the Assembly seat results are likely to be with.
-With a 5% threshold having to be passed to win any seats via the top up list, a small fluctuation in support for UKIP in particular could be the different between 0 or 2 seats, and if it (and any other parties) fall just below the threshold, that means extra seats to go around amongst those above it.
+With a 5% threshold having to be passed to win any seats via the top-up list, a small fluctuation in support for UKIP, in particular, could be the difference between 0 or 2 seats, and if it (and any other parties) fall just below the threshold, that means extra seats to go around amongst those above it.

 Moreover, if the poll is accurate, it suggests the Conservatives could lose slip below the one-third of votes necessary to get through the Mayor of London’s budget.
 (The GLA can only reject the Mayor’s budget by a two-thirds vote.)